mitchelljustin/pragmatic-lightning/index.md

 })
 ```

-We need to keep track of which purchase tokens have been paid and which haven't.
+We need to mark purchase tokens as paid by reading invoices on the fly.
 The RPC method we're going to use for this is [`subscribeInvoices`](https://api.lightning.community/#subscribeinvoices).

 ```javascript